Marine Kong: Production

-Initially the budget was very small (¥20,000), and the costume for the monster was very cheaply built with soft rubber.
-The suit was actually built by the Pook Puppet Theater Company (人形劇団プーク), a popular puppet company that debuted in 1929.
-Despite being cheap, the costume featured illuminated eyes (something that Tsuburaya Productions would utilize a lot when it came to their Ultra monsters a few years later).
-During some destruction scenes the monster is seen walking superimposed over shots of buildings being destroyed to save money on costly special effects shots.
+Initially the budget for the show was small (¥20,000), and the costume for the monster was built with soft rubber.
+The suit was built by the Pook Puppet Theater Company (人形劇団プーク), a puppet company that debuted in 1929.
+Despite its budget, the costume featured illuminated eyes.
+During some destruction scenes the monster is seen walking superimposed over shots of buildings being destroyed in order to save money on expensive special effects shots.
 When Fuji TV broadcast the show the ratings were very strong featuring a 27% audience share.
 The broadcast was then expanded nationwide to 26 stations.
-Because of this success, Nisan was able to increase the budget for the series' second arc which included building a more detailed costume with a wire operated mouth for the actor to manipulate himself, the construction of life-sized hands and feet and more detailed miniature work.
-The first Marine Kong suit scared children with its immensely oversized eyes.
-When the second suit was built it was given a slightly different face to appear less frightening.
+Because of this success, Nisan was able to increase the budget for the series' second arc which included building a more detailed costume with a wire operated mouth for the actor to manipulate, the construction of life-sized hands and feet and more detailed miniature work.
+The first Marine Kong suit was said to have scared its young audience with its large eyes.
+When the second suit was built it was given a slightly different face to appear more appealing to young audiences.
 The series was directed by Toshio Shimura and Toshiro Lizuka.

-The series was quite popular and various manga comics featuring the character was released such as "Monster Marine Kong" from Shōnen Gahōsha " where it was serialized from June to September 1960.
-As well various toys and merchandise were released.
+The series was popular and various manga comics featuring the character was released such as "Monster Marine Kong" from Shōnen Gahōsha " where it was serialized from June to September 1960.
+Various toys and merchandise were also released.